npm/pacote/README.md

   `0o666`.
 See "Extracted File Modes" below.
 * `dmode` Minimum permission mode for extracted directories.
 Defaults to `0o777`.
 See "Extracted File Modes" below.
-* `log` A logger object with methods for various log levels.
-Typically, this will be [`npmlog`](http://npm.im/npmlog) in the npm CLI use case, but if not specified, the default is a logger that emits `'log'` events on the `process` object.
 * `preferOnline` Prefer to revalidate cache entries, even when it would not be strictly necessary.
 Default `false`.
 * `before` When picking a manifest from a packument, only consider